 United States Immigration and Customs Enforcement (ICE) is extending its remote Form I-9 verification policy through April 30, 2022 to help employers cope with the COVID-19 pandemic.

 Employers must inspect employment eligibility documents in person for those onboarded remotely within either (1) three days after the employee begins working onsite consistently, or (2) within three business days after the national emergency’s end or ICE’s termination of the remote policy, whichever comes first.

 ICE has renewed its remote I-9 verification policy multiple times, and it could be further extended.
-The policy was most recently set to expire on March 31, 2021.

 what to do when the policy ends

 Once the interim policy is over, employers will have three business days to review all documents for employees onboarded remotely in their physical presence.
 In the Form I-9’s Section 2 additional information field, employers can mark “COVID-19” as the reason for the physical inspection delay.
 Employers should note the date of inspection and the phrase “documents physically examined” when they complete the in-person review in the Section 2 additional information field.